-To illustrate the effectiveness of the proposed controllers, we present a scenario, see Fig. 4,of where the car-like robot and its passive trailers move towards its designated goal while avoiding fixed obstacles in its workspace.
+To illustrate the effectiveness of the proposed controllers, we present two scenarios of where the car-like robot and its passive trailers move towards its designated goal while avoiding fixed obstacles in its workspace.
 The use of the ghost walls helps in attaining the desired posture of the tractor and the trailer robots.

-Fig. 4 The resulting stable trajectory of the general 3-trailer robot
+Fig. 4 Two scenarios of the resulting stable trajectory of the standard 3-trailer system where